cscw2015/maverick/Interim/Interim.md

 At this point in the project, we have a few tasks left to accomplish.
 Some of our interviews have been completed already, but we have to finish the remainder of the interviews.
 Some of our original interview targets have been shifted around due to the previous candidates being unavailable, with some of these new candidates being non-council members.
 These changes have been reflected in the [Methodology](#methodology) section.

-As each interview is completed, we have to transcribe them.
+As each interview is completed, we have to transcribe it.
 The dates above are the _final_ dates for interviews and their respective transcriptions; we will be dealing with the data as it flows in.
-Once we have all of the interview data in a usable format, analysis will be conducted on it to determine the best method of approach for the city council.
+Once we have all of the interview data in a usable format, analysis will be conducted on it to determine the best method of approach to technology for the city council.
 This best method (or set of methods) will then be presented in a report to the city council at the end of the semester.

 ## Appendix 3: Preliminary Results